oda-hub/doc-handbook/README.md

 ## Branches

-* use master for current development version.
+* use master for current development version, as deployed.
 * for production, use e.g. production-1-2 and for staging - staging-1-2 (as of now, with dashes)
+* use feature branches as necessary, in forks or in the base repository
 * latest staging might or might not coincide with master.